 The Segment Builder is used to create segments in Permutive.
 If you'd like to know more about what segments are, read our Introduction to Segments.

 The next factor you can use in segments is time.
-This allows you to define a time period in which a user has to have performed (or not performed) your event to be included in the segment.
+This allows you to define the recency in which a user has to have performed (or not performed) your event to be included in the segment.

 There are a lot of different options for specifying time range.
-Below is an example of selecting people who haven't performed an action in the last week.
+Below is an example of selecting people who haven't performed a Pageview in the past 30 days.

-The third way you can filter people's behaviour to include them in segments is using properties.
-When events are sent into Permutive, they can include properties with them.
-Those properties are then available in the segment builder.
-Properties can be a variety of data types, such as true/false, numbers or lists.
+Another way you can filter people's behaviour to include them in segments is using properties.
+When events are sent into Permutive, they can include properties within them (eg. client.url in the Pageview event).
+These properties are then available in the segment builder.

 AND / OR

 What we've run through so far are the basic building blocks of a segment.

 Once you've specified one criteria, you can chain as many different statements together using AND and OR rules.

 In the example below, I've used a few of the segment builder tools mentioned so far, combined with an AND.